 For a full description of Leadership Duties please use this link!

 Student Technical Director: The Student Technical Director will assist the technical director with all aspects of the production.
 This will include paperwork, communication, construction, planning, and other duties as needed.
 The student TD will report to the Technical Director daily and will attend production meetings (if possible).
-The student technical director will be expected to take initiative with regards to the leadership of the crew, and the successful execution of Winter Play.
+The student technical director will be expected to take initiative with regards to the leadership of the crew, and the successful execution of the production.